Jeswin-8802/The-Burning-Ship/README.md

 # The-Burning-Ship
-A variation of the Mandelbrot fractal, the pattern it creates is such that it resembles a buning ship.
+A variation of the Mandelbrot fractal, it creates a fractal pattern that resembles a buning ship.

 # Description
 The equation for the mandelbrot fractal is as follows